-The age of the blue whale, like for other baleen whales, is read on the yearly depot that can be seen on the waxy ear plug.
+The age of the blue whale (like for other baleen whales), is read on the yearly deposit seen on the waxy ear plug.
+This is similar to the way we read the age of a tree from its annual growth rings.
 Blue whale ear plugs are larger than most other balaenopterid whale plugs.

 Racing blue whales

-Several hybrids of fin and blue whales, some pregnant, have been documented and some have been genetically confirmed (Árnason et al., 1991; Spilliaert et al., 1991; Bérubé & Aguilar, 1998; Cipriano & Palumbi, 1999; Berube et al., 2017).
-In 2013 a fin/blue whale hybrid was caught in the Irminger Sea west of Iceland, and another one was caught in 2018.
-The one caught in 2018 has also been genetically confirmed as a hybrid (MRFI 2018, see also the section on Hunting and Utilisation).
+Several hybrids of fin and blue whales (some pregnant) have been documented and some of these have been genetically confirmed (Árnason et al., 1991; Spilliaert et al., 1991; Bérubé & Aguilar, 1998; Cipriano & Palumbi, 1999; Berube et al., 2017).
+In 2013, a fin/blue whale hybrid was caught in the Irminger Sea west of Iceland.
+Another was caught in 2018.
+The one caught in 2018 has now been genetically confirmed as a hybrid, with a fin whale father and a blue whale mother (MRFI 2018, see also the section on Hunting and Utilisation).

 Did you know?

-The blue whale penis is listed in the Guinness World Records as the longest penis of any animal.
-The reported average length varies between 2.4 and 3.0 m (Long, 2012), with the average diameter being 30-36 cm.
+The blue whale penis is listed in the Guinness Book of World Records as the longest penis of any animal.
+The reported average length varies between 2.4 and 3.0 m (Long, 2012), with an average diameter of 30-36 cm.
 You can actually see the 170 cm front tip of one at the Icelandic Phallological Museum in Reykjavík.

-The blue whale requires about 1.5 million kilocalories a day (Ellis, 1991), eating up to a metric tonne per feeding session and 3.6 tonnes per day (NOAA, n.d.).
+The blue whale requires about 1.5 million kilocalories a day (Ellis, 1991).
+It eats up to one metric tonne per feeding session and consumes 3.6 tonnes per day (NOAA, n.d.).
 It appears to feed almost exclusively on euphausiids (krill) (Mizroch et al., 1984; Ellis, 1991; Sears & Perrin, 2018; Øien, 2019).
-In the North Atlantic specifically the krill species Meganyctiphanes norvegica and Thysanoessa spp. are consumed (Visser et al., 2011; McQuinn et al., 2016).
-The feeding ecology of blue whales in Icelandic waters is not known (Vikingsson et al., 2015).
+In the North Atlantic generally, the krill species Meganyctiphanes norvegica and Thysanoessa spp. are consumed (Visser et al., 2011; McQuinn et al., 2016).
+The specific feeding ecology of blue whales in Icelandic waters has not been well studied (Vikingsson et al., 2015).

-When high concentrations of prey are encountered, blue whales feed by lunging and gulping large mouthfuls, expelling water through the baleen when closing their mouth (Sears & Perrin, 2018).
-They feed both at the surface and at depths, mostly during daytime, usually at depths below 100 m (Sears & Perrin, 2018).
+When high concentrations of prey are encountered, blue whales feed by lunging and gulping large mouthfuls, expelling water through their baleen when closing the mouth (Sears & Perrin, 2018).
+They feed mostly during daytime, both at the surface and at depths (usually below 100 m (Sears & Perrin, 2018)).
 Blue whales feeding down to 300 m have been recorded off California, as well as progressively shallower feeding dives after dark, with a shift into non-feeding dives during the night (Calambokidis et al., 2008).

-Underwater lunges have been documented by data tags and underwater cameras attached to the whales.
-These behaviours include lunges into dense aggregations of krill during characteristic series of vertical movement at depth and 360° rolling lunge-feeding manoeuvres to both position their lower jaws and visually process the prey field (Calambokidis et al., 2008; Goldbogen et al., 2012).
-You can see footage from this below.
+Underwater lunges have been documented by data tags and underwater cameras attached to the whales (Calambokidis et al., 2008; Goldbogen et al., 2012).
+These behaviours include lunges into dense aggregations of krill during characteristic series of vertical movement at depth and 360° rolling lunge-feeding manoeuvres to both position their lower jaws and visually process the prey field.
+You can see footage of this below.